Alumni Profiles

 Alfredo Lagos '99

 Lagos has worked as an emergency management response specialist at the Computer Sciences Corporation in Alexandria, Virginia, working in support of the U.S. Environmental Protection Agency Water Security Division.
-Lagos' work supports efforts by drinking water and wastewater utilities throughout the country to be better prepared for emergencies and disasters.
+Lagos' work supports efforts by drinking water and wastewater utilities throughout the country to better prepare for emergencies and disasters.
 Lagos also contributes his expertise to emergency planning for the Department of the Army, and he is an instructor for the D.C.
 Homeland Security and Emergency Management Agency.

 Lagos considers that what he learned at SLU has helped him in his professional life.
 He says, "First, I use the general background in U.S. government structure and political theory learned as a poli sci major to develop practical solutions that have to work across and in support of local, state, and federal governments.
 Second, I use the comparative analysis approaches learned as a poli sci major to evaluate alternatives and propose recommendations to private sector and government clients.
 Third, I rely on investigative research and communication skills that I developed while at SLU."
 Lagos notes that what he learned in his political science methods class has proven much more useful than he thought it would at the time.